Dressler syndrome

 Dressler syndrome is a secondary form of pericarditis that occurs in the setting of injury to the heart or the pericardium (the outer lining of the heart).
-It consists of fever, pleuritic pain, pericarditis and/or a pericardial effusion.
+It consists of fever, pleuritic pain, pericarditis and/or pericardial effusion.

 Dressler syndrome is also known as postmyocardial infarction syndrome and the term is sometimes used to refer to post-pericardiotomy pericarditis.

 It was first characterized by William Dressler at Maimonides Medical Center in 1956.

-It should not be confused with the Dressler's syndrome of haemoglobinuria named for Lucas Dressler, who characterized it in 1854.
+It should not be confused with Dressler's syndrome of haemoglobinuria named for Lucas Dressler, who characterized it in 1854.

 Presentation

 Dressler syndrome was historically a phenomenon complicating about 7% of myocardial infarctions, but in the era of percutaneous coronary intervention, it is very uncommon.
-The disease consists of a persistent low-grade fever, chest pain (usually pleuritic), pericarditis (usually evidenced by a pericardial friction rub, chest pain worsening when recumbent, and diffuse ST elevation with PR segment depression), and/or a pericardial effusion.
+The disease consists of persistent low-grade fever, chest pain (usually pleuritic), pericarditis (usually evidenced by a pericardial friction rub, chest pain worsening when recumbent, and diffuse ST elevation with PR segment depression), and/or pericardial effusion.
 The symptoms tend to occur 2–3 weeks after myocardial infarction but can also be delayed a few months.
 It tends to subside in a few days, and very rarely leads to pericardial tamponade.
 Elevated ESR is an objective but nonspecific laboratory finding.